Magdalinprincy/REACT-PROJECTS/README.md

 - **Install MongoDB:**

-Download and install MongoDB from MongoDB Download Center.
+- **Download and install MongoDB from MongoDB Download Center**

-Start MongoDB Server:
+- **Start MongoDB Server:**

-After installing MongoDB, start the MongoDB server by following the instructions provided in the MongoDB documentation or by executing the appropriate command in your terminal.
+- **After installing MongoDB, start the MongoDB server by following the instructions provided in the MongoDB documentation or by executing the appropriate command in your terminal.**

-Configure Environment Variables:
+- **Configure Environment Variables:**

-Rename the .env.sample file to .env.
+- **Rename the .env.sample file to .env.**

-Open the .env file and update the environment variables.
+-**Open the .env file and update the environment variables.**